SEAP Southeast Asia Pilot-1

 19 miles from Yacht haven

-This is a pretty anchorage on the outer fringe of a deep bay backed by mangrove swamps and flat ground, offering protection in both seasons, with good holding on a muddy bottom.
-Anchor well out in the bay in 4-5 metres and allow enough swinging room to accommodate an onshore breeze.
+This anchorage at Koh Yao Noi is a pretty one.
+It’s on the outer fringe of a deep bay backed by mangrove swamps and flat ground.
+It offers protection in both seasons, with good holding on a muddy bottom.
+Anchor well out in the bay in 4-5 metres.
+Be sure to allow enough swinging room to accommodate an onshore breeze.

-Dinghy trips ashore are possible at high tide, where there is a beach with a few huts at the back of the bay and great trails either side of the creek.
-The bay dries a considerable distance from the beach at low tide so keep an eye on your timing – unless you want to do the dinghy drag.
+Dinghy trips ashore are possible at high tide.
+There is a beach with a few huts at the back of the bay.
+Behind the beach are some great trails either side of the creek.
+The bay dries a considerable distance from the beach at low tide.
+Because os this, you need to keep an eye on your timing – unless you want to do the dinghy drag.

 Click to view Thailand photo gallery.